efleurantin2103/3DprintingIM/scripts/matlab/ParameterizationM/README.md

 # MATLAB Scripts

-Please provide proper credit and/or citation if using any code or materials from this folder.
+Please provide proper credit if using any code or materials from this folder.